ericwholt/tech-degree-project-6/README.md

 ### node.js is installed now what?
 - Open a command/terminal shell and run `npm install`.
 This will download the dependencies for the project.
-- Once dependencies are install run `npm start`.
+- Once dependencies are installed run `npm start`.
 You should get a messages `portfolio@1.0.0 filepath` and `node app.js`.
 - You are ready to visit localhost:3000 through your browser of choice.

 # Style Changes